jonlpersson/ed-latimore/site/_posts/2017-05-03-how-to-be-more-confident-12-ways-that-work.md

 [A study by Northwestern Mutual](https://news.northwesternmutual.com/2019-07-22-92-Of-Americans-Say-Nothing-Makes-Them-Happier-Or-More-Confident-Than-When-Their-Finances-Are-In-Order){: target="_blank" rel="noopener noreferrer"} show's that 92% of Americans feel more confident when they have they have their finances in order.
 I don't know what's wrong with that other 8%, but it's clear that having your money right makes your mind right.

 Making money isn't difficult.
 What's difficult is accepting that you'll have to take risks and change behavior that's kept you comfortable for far too long.
-However, learning skills that will increase your value will make you competition, improve your mental health because you won't worry, and increase your wellness because you take care of problems when they come up.
+However, learning skills that will increase your value will make you more competitive, improve your mental health because you won't worry, and increase your wellness because you take care of problems when they come up.

-Here's a short list of skills you can learn that will help you make more money in 6-12 months:
+Here's a shortlist of skills you can learn that will help you make more money in 6-12 months:

 * Copywriting
 * Writing